Practical Leadership Seminar

 In every day and age – no less in our own time – there are challenges which both society and individuals face.
 It is not enough simply to navigate one’s own way through these challenges.
 There is a need for men in every sector of civic life who dedicate their talent, time, and energy in service to those around them.
-Leaders are not born, but made – through dint of effort.
+In other words, there is a need for men who can make things happen, men who are leaders.
 The goal of the Practical Leadership Seminar is to spur young men on in their development of key leadership virtues and skills, specifically:

 To start the week, three professional men will each present an issue requiring leadership today in America.
 During the rest of the week, students will prepare a presentation which offers a practical solution to one of the problems mentioned by a speaker.
 Written materials with background information on each issue will be provided to the students.

 On the final evening, each student will give a brief, formal presentation of his solution to a panel of professional men.
 The panel will evaluate each speech based on its analysis of the issue, its proposed solution, the logic of its argument, and its rhetorical effectiveness.